-- 144 In US GAAP, leases continue to be classified as either finance and operating, with the distinction being made on the basis of the principle and criteria used in IAS 17.
+- In US GAAP, leases continue to be classified as either finance and operating, with the distinction being made on the basis of the principle and criteria used in IAS 17.
 Despite retaining the distinction between finance and operating leases, US GAAP requires lessees to recognise right-of-use assets and lease liabilities for both categories.
-The initial measurement is the same, but subsequent measurement of right-of-use assets differs depending on the classification of the lease. - 145 For finance leases, the lessee applies the same treatment as under IFRS 16.
+The initial measurement is the same, but subsequent measurement of right-of-use assets differs depending on the classification of the lease. - 149 For finance leases, the lessee applies the same treatment as under IFRS 16.
 For operating leases, the lessee recognises a single lease expense which is presented as a single amount in operating costs.
-In most cases, the expense is expected to result in a constant charge over the lease term, when variable payments are not taken into consideration. - 146 Therefore, both an IFRS preparer and a US GAAP preparer would report the same total cost over the lease term, but for operating leases the pattern of recognition of the cost during the term will be different, with the IFRS preparer recognising higher costs at the beginning of the term of new leases than under US GAAP. - 147 The impact of the different cost recognition pattern on profit or loss depends on the number and amount of operating leases, their length and the discount rate applied.
-As an example, for a 10-year term and a 6% discount rate, the maximum cumulative difference would be at the end of the fifth year when the IFRS preparer would have recognised 55% of the total cost (versus 50% for the US GAAP preparer); for a 15-year term and a 4% discount rate, the maximum cumulative difference would be at the end of the eighth year, when the IFRS preparer would have recognised 59% of the total cost (versus 53% for the US GAAP preparer). - In any given year, the impact on the profit or loss could be positive or negative depending on the average original and residual lease term.
-In general, an IFRS preparer will report during the lease term: - (a) lower equity; and - (b) higher EBITDA and EBIT, because part of the cost will be presented as an interest charge. - 149 When companies hold a portfolio of leases, typically some leases will be in the early period and some will be in the late period of their terms.
-The cumulative difference in the lease expense recognised in a given period by an entity applying IFRS 16 and an entity applying US GAAP will then be mitigated by the portfolio effect.
-This is because the entity applying IFRS 16 will recognise a higher lease expense for the leases that are early in their terms and a lower lease expense for those that are far into their terms.
+In most cases, the expense is expected to result in a constant charge over the lease term, when variable payments are not taken into consideration. - 150 Therefore, both an IFRS preparer and a US GAAP preparer would report the same total cost over the lease term, but for operating leases the pattern of recognition of the cost during the term will be different, with the IFRS preparer recognising higher costs at the beginning of the term of new leases than under US GAAP. - 151 The impact of the different cost recognition pattern on profit or loss depends on the number and amount of operating leases, their length and the discount rate applied.
+As an example, for a 10-year term and a 6% discount rate, the maximum cumulative difference would be at the end of the fifth year when the IFRS preparer would have recognised 55% of the total cost (versus 50% for the US GAAP preparer); for a 15-year term and a 4% discount rate, the maximum cumulative difference would be at the end of the eighth year, when the IFRS preparer would have recognised 59% of the total cost (versus 53% for the US GAAP preparer). - 152 In any given year, the impact on the profit or loss could be positive or negative depending on the average original and residual lease term.
+In general, an IFRS preparer will report during the lease term: - (a) lower equity; and - (b) higher EBITDA and EBIT, because part of the cost will be presented as an interest expense.